 Instead of gorging ourselves on unlimited dinner courses, we booked Christmas Eve afternoon tea instead.
 The famous Windsor dessert buffet was brimming with delicious treats all finished with a festive touch.
 The quality of the experience was superb as always, with the finer details of each little morsel carefully considered.
 This was the first time that my brother joined us for high tea, which until then had always been a sacred ladies only ritual.

 Hotel Windsor is a dream for those who love classic architecture, especially the spectacular winding staircase that leads from the lobby to the top floor.
 Taking some time to marvel at this part of the hotel is a highlight for me every time.

-The film details the writing process Dickens underwent in 1843 while penning his classic novel, A Christmas Carol.
-I absolutely loved the film, especially how the characters came to life as the story progressed with Ebenezer Scrooge forcing Dickens to reckon with his own personal struggles.
+The film details the writing process Dickens underwent while penning his classic novel, A Christmas Carol.
+I loved how the characters came to life as the story progressed with Ebenezer Scrooge forcing Dickens to reckon with his past and own personal struggles.
 The atmosphere of the outdoor cinema was lovely – people had their dogs with them, families gathered on picnic blankets, and we hired beanbags to enjoy the movie in comfort.

 We left the next day with full hearts (and bellies) content with our choice to bypass the chaos of the season and enjoy some down time.